erikandersson96/portfolio-project-four/README.md

 Deploying a project using Heroku:

+* Don't forget to set your `DEBUG` in your `settings.py` file of your main app in `Django` to `False`.
+* Ensure that all of your project dependencies are listed in the `requirments.txt` file.
+* If not, then you can use this command in the Gitpod terminal: `pip3 freeze --local > requirments.txt`.
 * Visit the [Heroku](https://www.heroku.com) (link) website and click on create an account.
 * Click the `"New"` button.
 * Click the `"Create new app"` button.